Ferrite-FEM/FerriteMeshParser.jl/README.md

 grid = get_ferrite_grid(filename; input_format=FerriteMeshParser.AutomaticMeshFormat(), user_elements::Dict{String,DataType}=Dict{String,DataType}())
 ```

+## Current limitations
+* Only one part or instance can exist in the input file
+* All node and element numbers must start at 1 and not have any gaps (e.g if there are 10 nodes, no node number higher than 10 can be given)

 ## Todos
 * Give error if more than one part or instance is given (not currently supported)
 * Improve creation of cells - should not hard-code the Ferrite.AbstractCell type of the array